Injeolmi aka roasted soybean mochi is a soft and chewy Korean treat made from sweet glutinous rice. It's quick, easy and delicious!

 What does injeolmi taste like?

-You now might be wondering... why do I want to have roasted bean flour all over my delicious rice cake?
+You now might be wondering... why do I want to have roasted bean powder all over my delicious rice cake?

-If you have never tried roasted soybean flour, aka konggaru, aka kinako, you have got to give it a go.
-If I were to describe it, it is very similar to peanut butter, nutty, fragrant and pairs amazingly with desserts.
+If you have never tried roasted soy bean powder, aka konggaru, aka kinako, you have got to give it a go.
+If I were to describe it, it is very similar to peanut butter, nutty, fragrant, and pairs amazingly with desserts.

-The two most common ways to make mochi from home are either steaming it, or cooking ti in the microwave.
+The two most common ways to make mochi from home are either steaming it, or cooking it in the microwave.

 Steaming it cooks the batter evenly throughout on a slow gentle heat.
 The downside is it takes a lot longer.